dowendg/Owens-Personal-Game-Authenticator-PMA/README.md

     python

+    CLIENT_ID = "YOUR_CLIENT_ID"  # Replace with your Azure Client ID
+    CLIENT_SECRET = "YOUR_CLIENT_SECRET"  # Replace with your Azure Client Secret
     TENTNT_ID = "YOUR_TENANT_ID"  # Replace with your Azure Tenant ID

-    Ensure you replace YOUR_TENANT_ID with your actual Tenant ID.
+    Ensure you replace YOUR_CLIENT_ID, YOUR_CLIENT_SECRET, and YOUR_TENANT_ID with your actual Azure credentials.

+    Custom Domain Setup

+    If you wish to use a custom domain, configure the callback.py script to handle forwarding requests to the authentication server.
+This script helps in managing OAuth callbacks through your custom domain setup.

 Usage